 Injuries from falling both on even or rough trail, hazards of running in possible snow conditions, falling rock or trees, and injuries related to adverse encounters with wildlife exist for the participant taking part in this race.
 Vehicle hazards, common fatigue, getting lost, and being far from medical help, treatment, and evacuation are just some of the other risks associated with participating in the Bighorn Trail 100.
 It is crucial that the runner has physically prepared himself/herself to safely participate in this race, stays mentally alert, stays adequately hydrated and nourished during the event, and is mentally prepared to withdraw at an appropriate time if he/she can not safely continue.

-All participants will be checked in by their race number at the start of the race by race management and will be checked in/out of all manned aid station checkpoints along the course.
+All participants will be checked in by their race number/bib at the start of the race by race management and will be checked in/out of all manned aid station checkpoints along the course.
 Sheridan Search and Rescue will provide communications support at all the manned aid stations.
 The communications personnel will be provided an accurate list of all starters and their race number.
 Each participant will have a check in/check out time recorded at each manned aid station with the information radioed to the next aid station to aid in accounting for each runner during the event.
-A trail sweep will be conducted at the appropriate time along each section of the trail.
+In the event a runner has failed to check in/out of the next manned aid station, a trail sweep will be conducted at the appropriate time along each section of the trail.
 If the sweep fails to account for any runners, race officials will notify standby groups for an emergency search.
 If an emergency search is activated, any emergency search costs will be the responsibility of the entrant including any emergency search costs generated by the entrant failing to properly withdraw from the event by turning in their race number to the Aid Station captain at the closest aid station.